Chris Mew- President of the Central Council - his March message

 The ninth annual Pittsburgh ringing course will be held at Southminster Presbyterian Church, 31 July - 2 August 2015.

 The course will be aimed at helping students develop the practical skills necessary to make the transition from simpler methods to ringing surprise.
 It will be focused exclusively on practical skills, with no time spent on theory or learning methods.
 Students will be expected to arrive having thoroughly learned the methods they will be ringing.
-Students should work their way through the study material, below, in the months leading up to the course.
+Students should work their way through the study material, in the document cited below, in the months leading up to the course.

 It is likely that most of our ringing over the weekend will be of minor, though if student preparation and skills allow there may be forays into major.